 We decided that spring would be a great time to spend two weeks in Japan.
 I specifically wanted to experience the cherry blossom season.
 This was a nice time to visit Japan, and although places were often very busy with other travellers and accommodations were more expensive, the beauty of the cherry trees made it all worth it!

 I knew immediately into the planning process that two weeks in Japan was not going to be enough.
-There were so many interesting places in Japan to visit, so many things I wanted to do.
+There were so many interesting and beautiful places in Japan to visit, so many things I wanted to do.
 It was impossible to fit them all into our two week Japan itinerary and I struggled with having to cross places off the list.

 As difficult as it was, we were very pleased with the two week Japan itinerary I put together.
 I created a well-rounded trip that allowed us to experience both the traditional and modern aspects of Japan.
 Our two week itinerary included small mountain towns, bustling cities, places of historical interest and relaxing natural areas.
 As first time visitors to Japan, we felt this itinerary allowed us to enjoy the best of Japan in two weeks.